linkedin/rest.li/src/pathspec_user_guide.md

 ```java
 PathSpec pathSpec = Foo.fields().bar();
 ```
-This has also been documented in [How to Use Projections in Java](https://linkedin.github.io/rest.li/How-to-use-projections-in-Java#getting-the-pathspec-of-a-field)
+This has also been documented in [How to Use Projections in Java](/rest.li/How-to-use-projections-in-Java#getting-the-pathspec-of-a-field)

-## More Resources
+## More resources and examples
-More example can be referred from our Rest.Li Framework test code example.
+More example can be referred from our Rest.li Framework test code example.
 [TestPathSpec.java](https://github.com/linkedin/rest.li/blob/master/generator-test/src/test/java/com/linkedin/pegasus/generator/test/TestPathSpec.java) is a very uesful file that shows and tests what string should look like for the fields defined.